-Decision support tools can assist famers and agricultural land owners thinking about adopting poplar as an energy crop.
+Decision support tools can assist farmers and agricultural land owners thinking about adopting poplar as an energy crop.
 These models can be used together to help determine if a field site has the characteristics required to produce adequate feedstock yields at a reasonable cost.

 A special database was created that details land suitable for growing poplar in the Pacific Northwest.
 The model classifies the suitability of lands with and without irrigation, incorporating climate, soil, and terrain factors.
 County parcel data was added to the model to show land ownership and land use information.